-In April 2018 Ryan Bancroft won both the First Prize and the Audience Prize at the prestigious Malko Competition for Young Conductors in Copenhagen.
-His conducting, without a baton, impressed the jury, players and audience alike and drew high praise for its natural fluidity, intense focus and the beautiful shaping of the music.
+In April 2018, Ryan Bancroft won both First Prize and Audience Prize at the prestigious Malko Competition for Young Conductors in Copenhagen.
+His conducting, without a baton, impressed the jury, players and audience alike, and drew high praise for its natural fluidity.

 Bancroft continued his studies in the Netherlands, where he is now based, and is a graduate of the prestigious Nationale Master Orkestdirectie through the Conservatorium van Amsterdam and the Royal Conservatoire of The Hague.
-While studying, he was given the opportunity to work with several Dutch and European orchestras including the Netherlands Philharmonic Orchestra, Netherlands Chamber Orchestra, Prague Symphony Orchestra, Orchestra of the Eighteenth Century, Residentie Orchestra, Netherlands Symphony Orchestra, Gulbenkian Orchestra and the National Youth Orchestra of the Netherlands.
-His main mentors have been Edward Carroll, Kenneth Montgomery, Ed Spanjaard, and Jac van Steen.
+As a student, his main mentors were Edward Carroll, Kenneth Montgomery, Ed Spanjaard and Jac van Steen.

 “It was not just the professional Jury who had fallen for the young American...
 The audience at DR Concert Hall also chose Ryan Bancroft as their favorite in this year's Malko Competition."